jimohabdol/k8s-resource-watcher/README.md

    - Resource limits enforced

 3. Sensitive Data:
-   - Email credentials stored in Kubernetes Secrets
+   - Email credentials stored in Kubernetes Secrets (when authentication is enabled)
    - Configuration priority system for secure overrides
    - No hardcoded sensitive values